 STEP 1: MELT THE CHOCOLATE

 Place the chopped chocolate in a heat-proof bowl, preferably glass.
 Put the bowl over a pot of just simmering water.
 Make sure the bowl DOES NOT TOUCH the water!
-Stir the chocolate until melted.
+Stir until melted.
 Remove the bowl from the pot and set aside to cool.